lukaszrej/Bootstrap-training-2017/README.md

-# bootstrap-training-2017
+# Bootstrap-training-2017
-A simple web page based on Bootstrap framework and basics of CSS3
+Simple web page based on Bootstrap framework and basics of CSS3